atxwang/atxwang.github.io/_posts/ea_essay.md

 2) lack and are not given a humanities foundation, which (hot take) teaches important things like ethics, moral philosophy, historical contextualization for current society, etc.
 3) think far more quantitatively than qualitatively.

-given this, it's no surprise that the philosophy of EA---a movement populated in large part by STEM students and graduates---can feel immature to very well-read critics.
+given this, it's no surprise that the philosophy of EA---a movement populated in large part by STEM students and graduates---can feel immature to well-read humanist outsiders.
 EA is founded on impartial utilitarianism, statistics, coldly weighing expected values---the same factors drawing its adherents

 i think this is very bad---we shouldn't want a plurality of society's smartest young people to be striving for lives as consultants or weapons engineers.